To Transform Customer Experience, Build On What’s Already Working

 The good news?
 Transforming CX isn’t about abandoning everything you’ve built; it’s about adding new capabilities to your strong foundation.
 It’s not a binary choice between modern and legacy practices, but an incremental process of innovation and experimentation without disrupting the significant gains already realized through traditional methods.

-To guide our clients through the necessary progress and change, commonFont’s Transformative CX Maturity Model expands on and amplifies the traditional CX practices of “Listen, Analyze, Act” for this new era.
+To guide our clients through the necessary progress and change, commonFont’s framework for transformative experiences expands on and amplifies the traditional CX practices of “Listen, Analyze, Act” in this new era:

 1. Transforming “Listen”